GarrettMarkScott/Udacity_BikeShare_Project/README.md

 Udacity Bike Share Project & Git Final

 ### Description
-This program will help investigate the usage of City Bike data from Washington, New York City, and Chicago
+This program will help investigate the usage of City Bike data from Washington, New York City, and Chicago.

 ### Files used
 chicago.csv